brgillis/SHE_CTE/README.md

 _`she_bias_statistics`_

-**Description** The desired name of the output shear statistics `.xml` data product

-**Details** The product is of the type sheIntermediateGeneral, and points to a shear bias statistics table FITS file (described [here](https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/table_formats/she_bias_statistics.py))
+**Description:** The desired name of the output shear statistics `.xml` data product.
+This is a sheIntermediateGeneral data product, and points to a number of shear bias statistics [FITS tables](https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/table_formats/she_bias_statistics.py), one per estimation method.

 _**Example**_

-This program is designed to be run on intermediate data generated within an execution of the [`SHE Calibration`](https://gitlab.euclid-sgs.uk/PF-SHE/SHE_IAL_Pipelines) pipeline.
+This program is designed to be run on intermediate data generated within an execution of the [`SHE Calibration`](https://gitlab.euclid-sgs.uk/PF-SHE/SHE_IAL_Pipelines/-/blob/develop/SHE_Pipeline/auxdir/SHE_Shear_Calibration/PipScript_SHE_Shear_Calibration.py) pipeline.
 Please see the documentation of that pipeline for an example run.
 After that pipeline has been run once, this program can be re-run on the generated intermediate data.
 The command used for the execution of this program will be stored near the top of the log file for its original execution, which can be found in logdir within the workdir after execution.